The IMP provides a forum for building global consensus on how to measure, manage and report impacts

 What are impact management norms?

-The norms established under the IMP, by a sizable cross-section of the market, provide a shared definition of impact and the type of data that one would therefore expect to find in any good impact framework and impact report.
-The norms also provide a logic for sharing data about impact goals and performance across increasingly complex value chains – from people and planet experiencing impact, to enterprises, to investment intermediaries, to advisors, to asset owners.
+From 2016-18, a sizable cross-section of the market came together to agree on the definition of impact and the types of data that one would therefore expect to find in any good impact framework and impact report.
+These norms provide a logic for sharing information about impact goals and performance across value chains – from people and planet experiencing impact, to enterprises, to investment intermediaries, to advisors, to asset owners.
 The content in this website describes and illustrates the norms agreed by over 2,000 practitioners globally.

-The IMP approach has been global, open and iterative through in-person and virtual sessions – and we want your continued input.
-Contact us with your ideas, comments and insights.
+The IMP has brought together the perspectives of investment, grant-making, business, non-profits, social science, evaluation, wealth management, policy, standards bodies and accounting (among others).
+The approach has been global, open and iterative through in-person and virtual sessions – and we want your continued input.
+Contact us with your ideas, comments and insights, or participate in our Practitioner Community, which is open to everyone.
 Tell us how you are using this content to manage impact.